Montana-Code-School/pawsForAMoment/README.md

 - Created NavBar.js
 - Added navbar to stack and implemented on all pages
 - Added Login and Home buttons to navbar with working functionality that takes you to login page and landing page respectively
 - Currently struggling with flex styling of navbar

+### 04/13/2018
+- Figured out how to target Header for our navbar purposes
+- Created functioning buttons for Home and Login on the landing page, need to implement in other components
+- Deleted Navbar file and imports
+- Implemented header in all components
+- Working on auth check for header variability